 “I don’t have faith”; “My faith is not enough”; “My faith is not strong”; “I wish I had more faith.”
-We have all said those phrases as we have also said that a person “has a lot of faith”, their “faith is so strong,” they have “amazing faith” and are so “faith-filled.”
+We have all said these phrases as we have been confronted with situations that require faith.
+We have also said things like that person “has a lot of faith”, their “faith is so strong,” they have “amazing faith” and are so “faith-filled.”

 There is some comfort in knowing that we have all been given a “measure of faith.”

 Rom 12:3 “…think of yourself with sober judgement in accordance with the measure of faith God has given you.”

 But the question I used to ask was: “Is the measure of faith I have been given less that He has given other people?”
 Emphatically, no, it is not less.
 But it is important to understand what scripture says about faith.